AmirAgassi/Moonshine/README.md

 # Setup

-In the script, there are three editable values.
+In the script, there are four editable values.

 **"MiningBatchFileLocation"** contains the path of the batch file for your cryptocurrency miner.
 You MUST change this path to your own cryptocurrency miner's batch file path.